Summary Judgment in Hawaii

 Although Courts grant summary judgment in only the strongest cases, for obvious reasons, its an outcome that we are always trying to achieve.

 This entry was posted on Tuesday, September 12th, 2006 at 8:20 pm and is filed under Civil Procedure and Trial Practice, Commercial Litigation, Hawaii Real Estate Litigation, The Legal Profession.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.